apeden/brownies/README.md

 Information input:
-  Each brownie names up to three people (in order) that she wishes to share with The camp organiser can indicate if there are brownie pairings or groupings that are disallowed
+  Each brownie names up to three people (in order) that she wishes to share with The camp organiser can indicate if therje are brownie pairings or groupings that are disallowed

 Brownie class: